Companies score gold at 2012 Olympics

 "That's really important for brands because it really brings brand awareness when you have people who are liking, and commenting and sharing a posting because you'll see it in your newsfeed and it sort of takes off virally," Lancaster explained.

-For Procter & Gamble, this score grew by 216 percent, for Coca Cola by 126 percent and for Visa by 67 percent.
+For Proctor and Gamble, this score grew by 216 percent, for Coca Cola by 126 percent and for Visa by 67 percent.

 "P&G was an example of a sponsor who did this very well," said Lancaster.